forj-oss/docs/user/kits/redstone.rst

 Submit the .csr request to your certificate authority (verisign for example) and save away your private keys.
 If you also recieve intermediate certificates, such as a corporate signing authority, you will need to save those as well.
-These will be your certificate chain or intermiary.
+These will be your intermediate certificate chain.

 Ideally this request is performed for review and ci nodes.
 Long term, you will also want one for the maestro node.
 At this time, we do not need a certificate for the maestro node.